syarief02/EA_Budak_Ubat/README.md

 ```
 What's new:-

-Analysis mode: the FIRST position will follow this analysis method.
+Analysis Method: the FIRST position will follow this analysis method.

 Grid Trading: you can switch on/off Grid Trading True or False. if this function is turned off, the EA will transform into a single entry EA.